Etanarvazac/dnd4android/info/Dungeons Master Guide.md

 2. You can manually make the following changes to the app to install it alongside the official version.

 **Android Manafest:**
 You will need to change information regarding the app.
 For starters, the official version's identifier is `com.revorix.dnd4android`.
 Should this not be changed, your version won't be installable on any device.
 The recommended approach is change `com` or `revorix` to your handle or nickname.
 Using Etanarvazac as an example, `etan.revorix.dnd4android` or `com.etan.dnd4android` would be acceptable by the Android OS.
 To break this format down, `com` is "Company", `revorix` is user or group name, and `dnd4android` is the friendly identifier name.
+However, you will find most companies use the user or group namespace instead of the Company namespace.

 #### Notes
 More to this guide will be added over time.